Michael Johnson (fighter): 2016

 A rematch with Tony Ferguson was expected to take place on March 5, 2016, at UFC 196.
-However, on January 27, it was announced that Johnson withdrew from the bout due to an injury.
+However, on January 27, it was announced, that Johnson withdrew from the bout, due to an injury.

 Johnson faced Dustin Poirier on September 17, 2016, at UFC Fight Night 94.
-He won the fight via knockout early in the first round with a sharp two-punch combination followed by ground and pound.
+Johnson won the fight via knockout early in the first round with a sharp two-punch combination followed by ground and pound.
 This win earned Johnson his first Performance of the Night bonus award.

 Johnson next faced Khabib Nurmagomedov on November 12, 2016, at UFC 205.
 He lost the fight via submission in the third round.

 2017

 Johnson faced former World Series of Fighting champion Justin Gaethje on July 7, 2017, in the main event at The Ultimate Fighter 25 Finale.
-Rocking Gaethje twice with punches, Johnson was not able to capitalize and lost the fight via TKO with a combination of punches and knees in the second round.
+Rocking Gaethje twice with punches, Johnson was not able to capitalize and lost the fight via TKO, with a combination of punches and knees in the second round.
 The fight earned Johnson his second Fight of the Night bonus award.

 2018

 Johnson faced Darren Elkins in a featherweight bout on January 14, 2018, at UFC Fight Night: Stephens vs. Choi.
-He lost the fight in round two via submission.
+He lost the fight via submission in the second round.

 Johnson faced Andre Fili on August 25, 2018, at UFC Fight Night 135.
 He won the fight via split decision.

 Johnson faced Artem Lobov on October 27, 2018, at UFC Fight Night 138.
-At weight-ins, Johnson weighed in at 147 pounds, one pounds over the featherweight limit of 146 pounds.
-As a result, the fight proceeded at a catchweight bout and Johnson was to forfeit 20% of his purse to Lobov, however Lobov refused to take the money.
+At weigh-ins, Johnson weighed in at 147 pounds, one pounds over the featherweight limit of 146 pounds.
+As a result, the fight proceeded at a catchweight bout and Johnson was to forfeit 20% of his purse to Lobov, however, Lobov refused to take the money.
 Johnson defeated Lobov by unanimous decision.

-Consecutive Losses
+Consecutive losses

 Johnson faced Josh Emmett on March 30, 2019, at UFC on ESPN 2.
-Despite being up on the judges scorecards, Johnson lost the fight via knockout late in the third round.
+Despite being up on the judges scorecards, Johnson lost the fight via knockout, late in the third round.

 Johnson faced Stevie Ray at UFC on ESPN+ 20 on October 26, 2019.
 He lost the fight via majority decision.